|

 | void | srn_fiber_ready (srn_fiber_t *fiber) |

-| Mark a suspended fiber runnable again. | |
+| Mark a suspended fiber runnable again, waking it when the event it awaited occurs. | |

 | srn_fiber_t * | srn_fiber_current (void) |